maxmasudafarkas/Philadelphia_Entitlements_Analysis/_posts/2020-12-18-zoning-appeals-analysis.md

 toc_sticky: true
 ---

-A property owner who is denied a zoning or use permit by the Department of Licenses and Inspections (L&I) is entitled to appeal that decision to the Zoning Board of Adjustment (ZBA), an administrative committee that will review within 30 days any decision by L&I that the property owner believes to be improper or that L&I has directed for ZBA's consideration.
+A property owner who is denied a zoning or use permit by the Department of Licenses and Inspections (L&I) is entitled to appeal that decision to the [Zoning Board of Adjustment][Zoning Board of Adjustment] (ZBA), an administrative committee that will review within 30 days any decision by L&I that the property owner believes to be improper or that L&I has directed for ZBA's consideration.
 Relative to the total number of zoning permits issued by L&I as described in the previous post, appeals are not very common, but they are nonetheless significant.
 Appeals represent the edge cases of land use: a creative office space in a former industrial tract, or a multi-family residential building that has upset the neighbors.
 An appeal usually signals some form of underlying conflict for which the appellant is turning to ZBA for resolution.

 ## Total Zoning Appeals Decisions